1. 可口可乐 (Ke Kou Ke Le) Coca-Cola

 9. 奔腾（Ben Teng）Pentium

 With the best branding strategy in its market, Pentium does know how to pick its name.
 Their Chinese name “奔腾” means “horses galloping” which can refer to its fast processing speed.

-“雪碧” maybe sounds quite far away from Sprite, but don’t worry, it has become another synonym for soda drink, next to Coca-Cola.
+“雪碧” maybe sound quite far away from Sprite, but don’t worry, it has become another synonym for a soda drink, next to Coca-Cola.